 From this pharmacy CPD module you will learn:

-- How it is treated and the possible complications
+- How it can be treated topically and systemically

 Download a printable PDF of this module – including the five-minute test – here.

 Rosacea, also referred to as acne rosacea, is a chronic, non-contagious, relapsing, inflammatory facial skin condition.
 It affects approximately 10% of people in the UK and predominantly impacts middle-aged adults (30 to 60 years old) and the fair-skinned.
 However, it can affect all skin types.